Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 c) Enacting on behalf of a department or sub-department or individual, without explicit, undeniable permission given by the departmental command, sub-departmental command, or individual respectively.

-7) All Corporation Personnel are forbidden from colluding with any force hostile to the Nova Corporation.
+7) All Corporation Personnel are forbidden from cooperating with any force hostile to the Nova Corporation.

 *a) Any personnel that uses the Test Subject auction are in violation of this clause.*

+*b) All personnel are forbidden from paying for the services of any hostile force, including but not limited to; obtaining weaponry, tools, or anything else considered harmful to the Corporation.*

 8) All Corporation Personnel are forbidden from encouraging others to break the clauses in the Articles of Service.